 All of these effects can leave the elderly feeling underappreciated and useless.
-It is no mystery that as we age our confidence and self-esteem do too.
-Here are 8 some activities and steps you should try to improve the self-esteem of a senior.
+It is no mystery that our confidence and self-esteem do, too, as we age.
+Here are eight activities and steps you should try to improve a senior’s self-esteem.

 1. Make Sure They Look Good

 Whether you’re the senior in question or you care for one, make sure they look good.
 When someone looks good, they feel good.
 Wearing a robe all day might be comfy, but it doesn’t do much for self-confidence.
 Practice full hygiene every morning and dress up respectably, even if it’s just for you and your family.